aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 Deploy the template to acquire ``Role ARN``
 '''''''''''''''''''''''''''''''''''''''''''

-Role ARN (Amazon Resource Name) is an `identifier of the role <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html>`_ created when running the infrastructure template in your AWS account.
+Role ARN is an `identifier of the role <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html>`_ created when running the infrastructure template in your AWS account.
 Aiven uses Role ARN to `assume the role <https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_ and run operations such as creating VMs for service nodes in your BYOC account.

-Use the template generated in step :ref:`Generate an infrastructure template <generate-infra-template>` to create your Role ARN by deploying the template in your AWS account.
-How you do that depends on the type of the template.
+Use the template generated in step :ref:`Generate an infrastructure template <generate-infra-template>` to create your Role ARN by deploying your Terraform template in your AWS account.

+..
    .. topic:: Deploying the IaC template in the AWS account

       To run a Terraform template or an AWS CloudFormation template, use dedicated command line tools.
 Additionally, you can `deploy the AWS CloudFormation template <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html>`_ in the AWS console by taking the following steps:

       1. Go to the AWS console > the AWS CloudFormation service.
       2. Create a stack, and upload the Aiven-generated template into AWS.
       3. Deploy the template in AWS, and get your Role ARN.

 As soon as you acquire Role ARN, enter it into the **Role ARN** field in the **Create custom cloud** wizard, and select **Next** to proceed.